R-A-S/First_Landing_with_Gulp/README.md

-# First_Landing_with_Gulp
+# Landing_with_Gulp
-My first landing with Gulp, SASS, JQuery, Flickity and Isotope
+Gulp, SASS, JQuery, Flickity and Isotope

 ## Installation